Special Event Permit

 When is the Special Event Permit application due?

-- Events that require at least one of the following: 1) road or sidewalk closure(s); 2) anticipated attendance of 500 people or more; or 3) is a recurring event (Class III, IV, or V), must submit a completed permit application no later than 90 calendar days before the event date.
-Examples of these events may include: Parades, street festivals/fairs, food truck events, farmers' markets, etc.
+- Established events that require at least one of the following: 1) road or sidewalk closure(s); 2) anticipated attendance of 500 people or more; or 3) is a recurring event (Class III, IV, or V), must submit a completed permit application no later than 90 calendar days before the event date.
+Examples of these events may include: Parades, street festivals/fairs, food truck events, farmers’ markets, etc.

 - Please see Due Date Chart in order to avoid late fees.

 Once your application has been approved and you have complied with City requirements and conditions, you are permitted to have your event.
 It’s advised that you do not advertise your event until you have met with the City’s Special Event Committee and/or have tentative approval for your event.
 Please keep a copy of the permit with you at all times during the event.

 Failure to apply for a Special Event Permit (12.25.120) is a misdemeanor and may be subject to citations.